Irshadanwar/Bertelsmann-Tech-Booster-Program-Udacity/README.md

 ## 🌟 Contribute
 Feel free to open an issue or submit a pull request if you have additional resources or improvements

+## 🌟 Connect with Me
+Have suggestions or want to collaborate?
+Reach out on [LinkedIn](https://www.linkedin.com/in/md-irshad-anwar/)!